-This is usually a good thing but if you are moving from a small town, the diversity in Dallas might be overwhelming.
+This is usually a good thing, but if you are moving from a small town, Dallas’s diversity might be overwhelming.
 Here are some things you should know before you move to Dallas:

 Fun Activities and Weather

 If you are an outdoor enthusiast, you might enjoy living in Dallas because of the amazing scenery and great weather.
 However, if you are not a fan of art or nature, you might enjoy the nightlife and skyline in this city.
-Because of the year-round nice weather, you can do some fun outdoor activities such as swimming and visiting the zoo.
+Because of the nice weather year-round, you can do some fun outdoor activities such as swimming and visiting the zoo.